Fatty Liver And Obesity – Cause For Concern If You’re Overweight?

 Fatty liver refers to the accumulation of fat in the liver.
 A healthy liver breaks down fats in the body.
 However, when certain conditions persist, more fat moves into the liver than out of it and a fatty liver occurs.
 Over time, fatty liver can become a silent killer.

-To help fight the disease and promote weight loss, Dr. Michael Allen of Carmel, Indiana designed the Fat Loss Factor to help heal your liver so it can burn body fat the way it’s designed to, all while allowing you to keep eating most of the foods you love.
+To help fight the disease and promote weight loss, Dr. Charles Livingston of Fishers, Indiana designed the Fat Loss Factor to help heal your liver so it can burn body fat the way it’s designed to, all while allowing you to keep eating most of the foods you love.

 As fatty infiltration of the liver worsens, NASH develops which refers to a fatty liver that causes inflammation.
 Over time, chronic inflammation leads to liver scarring which is largely irreversible and is known as liver cirrhosis.
 Eventually liver cancer can develop, resulting in complete liver failure and death.